-All cases which may result in: (i.) suspension or expulsion of a student from the institution for disciplinary reasons;

-(il.) assignment of a grade which results in the grade of "F" in a course for academic misconduct; or, (iii.) revocation of registration of a student organization during the term of the registration are subject to the contested case provisions of the Tennessee Uniform Administrative Procedures Act and shall be processed in accordance with the contested case procedures adopted by the Tennessee Board of Regents unless the student waives those procedures in writing and elects to have his/her case disposed of in accordance with College procedures established by these rules.
+All cases which may result in: (i.) suspension or expulsion of a student from the institution for disciplinary reasons, or, (ii.) revocation of registration of a student organization during the term of the registration are subject to the contested case provisions of the Tennessee Uniform Administrative Procedures Act and shall be processed in accordance with the contested case procedures adopted by the Tennessee Board of Regents unless the student waives those procedures in writing and elects to have his/her case disposed of in accordance with College procedures established by these rules.